-- Any type of assistance, oral, visual or written, given by one student to another during a project or examination without the approval of the instructor. - 2.
-Fabricating information or sources. - Using forbidden notes or other sources of information on examinations. - Altering a grade or interfering with the grading procedures in any course. - Allowing someone other than the officially enrolled student to represent the same. - 6.
-Forging attendance documents or other records.
+A. Any type of assistance, oral, visual or written, given by one student to another during a project or examination without the approval of the instructor.

-- 7. Stealing copyrighted computer software. - 8.
-Submitting purchased, commercially prepared papers. - Using any electronic device (calculator, tape recorder, or computer) during an examination unless permitted by the instructor.
+- B. Fabricating information or sources. - C. Using forbidden notes or other sources of information on examinations. - D. Altering a grade or interfering with the grading procedures in any - E. Allowing someone other than the officially enrolled student to represent the same. - F. Forging attendance documents or other records. - G. Stealing copyrighted computer software. - H. Submitting purchased, commercially prepared papers. - I. Use of any electronic device (calculator, tape recorder, or computer) during an examination unless permitted by the instructor.